Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-cut-out-effect-that-will-blow-your-mind.md

 }
 ```

 We are using CSS Flexbox to center anything inside the body tag.
-It's a versatile way of doing this if you are only styling one element.
+It's versatile to do this if you are only styling one element.

 Now we need to add our background image.